 A Crucible Moment

-Working in concert with the Department of Education, AAC&U and the Global Perspective Institute, Inc. (GPI) released a new report calling on the nation to reclaim higher education’s civic mission.
+Working in concert with the Department of Education, AAC&U and the Global Perspective Institute, Inc. (GPI) released a watershed report calling on the nation to reclaim higher education’s civic mission if our democracy is to thrive socially and economically.
 The report, entitled A Crucible Moment: College Learning and Democracy's Future and authored by the Civic Learning and Democratic Engagement Task Force with Caryn McTighe Musil as lead author, includes a national call to action designed to make civic and democratic learning an expected outcome for every college student, and an integrated part of education from pre-school to professional schools.
 For more information, and to download a full PDF of the report, please click here.
-In addition, see Ashley Finley's Civic Learning and Democratic Engagements: A Review of the Literature on Civic Engagement in Post-Secondary Education, which informed A Crucible Moment's research.
+To purchase the report, please click here.
+To download a free PDF, please click here and also see two guides to the report: see Campus Compact’s Praxis Brief and NASPA’s Reading Guide.
+See also the US Department of Education immediate pro-active response to Crucible’s release with Advancing Civic Learning and Engagement in Democracy: A Road Map and Call to Action.